DCC-EX/dcc-ex.github.io/docs/ex-commandstation/accessories/signals/servo-signals.rst

 What if I don't have three aspect signals?
 ------------------------------------------

-If you only have two aspect signals, ...
+If you only have two aspect signals, amber = 0 gives red/green only, green 0 = red/amber, red 0 = green/amber

 Connecting the signals
 ======================